Get your questions answered

 There are no specific prerequisites to joining a Winterline Global Education program besides an inquisitive mind, a “can do” attitude, and a willingness to take risks, make mistakes, and grow through the process.
 Students are expected to be physically and mentally fit and flexible enough to meet the stresses and demands of traveling in the developing world.
 While many students can benefit from a Gap program, those who are adjudicated, court-mandated, or requiring regular in-field therapy are beyond the expertise of Winterline to monitor.
 Winterline is not a therapeutic program and our policy is that students going on our programs are required to have routine vaccinations in accordance with CDC recommendations.
 Our complete Essential Eligibility Criteria is available here.

-Q: How do I know if I am the right fit for a Winterline Global Skills Program abroad? +A:
+Q: How do I know if I am the right fit for a Winterline Global Skills Program? +A:

 You must be able to live in and travel through remote, urban, international, rugged, and physically and emotionally challenging environments.
 These environments, along with skills-based activities and the living and traveling conditions encountered, require each student to be fully committed to and capable of working hard, taking responsibility for him or herself, and participating effectively in a group to achieve the goals of the program.
 At all times, Winterline places high priority on the health and well being of our students and staff.